voidsponge/fw-signer-tool/README.md

-Here’s a polished **README.md** you can drop into your repo.
-I wrote it in clear English, optimized for GitHub, with sections your users will expect (features, security model, build/run, YubiKey, air-gap ops, roadmap, etc.).

----

 # fw-signer-tool

 > **Firmware Signer (White Zone)** — an offline desktop & CLI tool to sign firmware updates (`.bin`) with strong cryptography, suitable for air-gapped environments and factory floors. ([GitHub][1])